Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 # Smart-Home-Water-Leak-Detector

-- Water damage occurs frequently.
-It can be expensive and inconvenient.
-	- Insurance claims frequently result in insurance cancellation or premium increase.
-	- A silent leak can cause damage while you are away or even when you are home watching TV, napping, or sleeping overnight.

 - This project starts with Yang's project at https://github.com/heyitsyang/Whole-House-Water-Leak-Controller .
 Optional adaptations:
 	- Buck converter is replaced by dedicated 5v usb supply wall wart for ESP8266.
   	- Standard electronics enclosure is substituted for custom 3D printed electronics enclosure.